jkravets1/equities/README.md

 The above requests returns a dictionary.
 Here are it's keys:

-    dict_keys(['name', 'sic', 'business_address', 'mailing_address', 'phone', 'country_incorporated', 'state_incorporated', 'ein', 'former_name', 'income', 'balance', 'cash', 'equity', 'prices', 'actions', 'dividends', 'splits', 'major_holders', 'institutional_holders', 'events', 'recommendations', 'esg'])
+    dict_keys(
+        ['name',
+         'sic',
+         'business_address',
+         'mailing_address',
+         'phone',
+         'country_incorporated',
+         'state_incorporated', 'ein',
+         'former_name',
+         'income',
+         'balance',
+         'cash',
+         'equity',
+         'prices',
+         'actions',
+         'dividends',
+         'splits',
+         'major_holders',
+         'institutional_holders',
+         'events',
+         'recommendations',
+         'esg']
+    )

 Now see below the full response from the request.

  Observe that the keys, "income","balance","cash","equity" are dataframes and encode the income statement, balance sheet, cashflow statement and equity statement respectively of the company in question.
-Other keys also map to dataframes for example prices and institutional holders. this naming convention and structure is chosen for simplicity.
+Other keys also map to dataframes for example "prices" and "institutional holders".
+Naming conventions and structure is chosen for simplicity.

     > 📦    Fetching company: 1065280 ...
     {